-There’s a few key pieces of equipment you’ll want to go with your Ruger 10/22.
-These accessories will make your rifle easier to use, more accurate, and much more enjoyable to use.
+There are a few key pieces of equipment you’ll want to go with your Ruger 10/22.
+These accessories will make your rifle easier to use, more accurate, and much more enjoyable to shoot.

 #1.
 Scope Mount

-Not only will have a good mount ensure accuracy and functionality with your rifle.
-Having a good scope mount means you don’t have to worry about it coming loose or wobbling while your shooting or carry your rifle.
+Not only will a good mount ensure accuracy and functionality but it also means you don’t have to worry about it coming loose or wobbling while your shooting or carry your rifle.

 Scope rings are what attach the scope to the mount on your rifle.
-While many rifle mount these days are all-in-one affairs, combining the mount and brings together, you may find yourself with rings that need to be put onto a proprietary mount.
+While many scope mounts these days are all-in-one affairs, combining the mount and rings together, you may find yourself with rings that need to be put onto a proprietary mount.

 If this is the case, make sure that you purchase your rings and mount together and preferably from the same material.
 High-quality rings of the right size will help you get all the accuracy you can out of your gun, and making sure that they are made from the same material as your base will prevent damage being caused by differences in hardness and durability.